 Allocation conflicts between the operators in the halibut/sablefish fisheries generally were found in skirmishes involving halibut.
-Prior to implementation of the IFQ program, the allocation issues centered around manipulations of when specific area openings would take place in order to give an advantage to one group at the expense of another.
+Prior to implementation of the IFQ program, the allocation issues centered around manipulations of when specific area openings would take place in order to advantage or disadvantage various groups.

-In the Bering Sea/Aleutian Islands area, there evolved a series of complex clearing procedures designed to make it more inefficient for non-resident-operated vessels.
-This included such regulations, in the Pribilof Islands area, as restraining trip limits and a requirement that non-resident vessels must deliver back to Dutch Harbor, and not to the Pribilof Islands.
+In the Bering Sea/Aleutian Islands area, there evolved a series of complex clearing procedures designed to make it more inefficient for non-Alaskan-resident-operated vessels.
+This included such regulations, in the Pribilof Islands area, as constraining trip limits and a requirement that non-resident vessels deliver to Dutch Harbor.
 This, of course, gave the local fishermen additional fishing time.
-Similar clearing requirements were in the eastern Bering Sea, 4E, and the area known as 4B in the Aleutian Islands.
+Similar clearing requirements were established for the Eastern Bering Sea, Area 4E, and the area known as Area 4B in the Aleutian Islands.

-The annual meetings of the International Pacific Halibut Commission (IPHC), were prolonged for hours on the question of when to have the spring and fall 24-hour openings.
-Some of the issues that drove this debate were as follows: were the Canadian or the United States fishermen going to open first to get an advantage on price; would the spring opening conflict with the spring herring opening in southeast Alaska; would the openings conflict with western peninsula salmon seasons; would openings occur during big tides; would an opening put product at the docks in Alaska at the right time for the Sea Land ship; would the fall opening conflict with the Russian Orthodox holidays, which the fleet tried to respect?
+The annual meetings of the International Pacific Halibut Commission ("IPHC"), were prolonged for hours on the question of when to have the spring and fall 24-hour openings.
+Some of the issues that drove this debate were as follows: Were the Canadian or the United States fishermen going to open first to get an advantage on price; would the spring opening conflict with the spring herring opening in southeast Alaska; would the openings conflict with western peninsula salmon seasons; would openings occur during big tides; would openings put product at the docks in Alaska at the right time for the Sea Land ships; would the fall opening conflict with the State of Alaska sablefish openings; and would that opening conflict with the Russian Orthodox holidays?

-None of those issues, which were debated with emotion and zeal, have arisen since the implementation of the IFQ program.
-When the IFQ program was adopted, the onerous clearing requirements and trip limit regimes in the Bering Sea district were removed, though there are still clearing requirements they are not of an allocative nature.
-Former Governor of Alaska, Walter J. Hickel has correctly observed of the IFQ program, "Ultimately the free market decides..."
+None of those issues, which were debated with emotion and zeal, has arisen since the implementation of the IFQ program.
+When the IFQ program was adopted, the onerous clearing requirements and trip limit regimes in the Bering Sea district were removed (though there are still clearing requirements they are not of an allocative nature).
+Former Governor of Alaska, Walter J. Hickel, correctly observed of the IFQ program, "Ultimately the free market decides...."
 Letter from Walter J. Hickel to Bob Alverson, August 27, 1997.
-See Appendix 1.
-All of the concerns of when to fish or not to fish that the industry and fisheries' managers debated at length prior to implementation of the IFQ program, are now the business decisions of each and every vessel owner.
-Those decisions are now based on what is best for the vessel and its crew.
-There were 2,768 vessels that participated in the 1996 season and the operator of each one made his or her own decision when to fish.
-See Appendix 7.
+All of the concerns of when to fish or not to fish that the industry and fisheries managers debated at length prior to implementation of the IFQ program, are now the business decisions of each and every vessel owner, subject to conservation management regulations.
+There were 1,601 vessels that participated in the 1998 season and the operator of each boat made his or her own decision when to fish.